Total Drama: Revenge of the Island: Air date conflict and production delays

 As revealed by Christian Potenza on the Total Drama: Live Action Panel at Canada's 2011 Fan Expo, Total Drama: Revenge of the Island was originally scheduled to air in July 2011 in the United States and in September 2011 in Canada, but due to the 2011 Tōhoku earthquake and tsunami and the nuclear accident which caused many Japanese citizens to receive radiation poisoning, many staff members found some of the season's scenes of radioactive material and creatures to be considered insensitive to victims of the disaster.
-This initiated the producers decision to modify the storyline of the season in order to remove some of the radioactive references, leading to many scenes being edited out.
+This initiated the producers' decision to modify the storyline of the season in order to remove some of the radioactive references, leading to many scenes being edited out.

 This process of re-editing the entire season required more production time, causing the U.S. air date to be delayed until September 2011 (the time when Canada was originally supposed to air the season), but failure to complete the full season by then (with many scenes that still had to be changed) now caused more delay for both the U.S. and Canada, until the season was fully finished by late 2011 for an early French airing.
+France aired the entire season on Canal+ in just 8 days from December 21, 2011, to December 29, 2011, becoming the only country to air the season in 2011.

-Total Drama: Revenge of the Island aired three months later on Canada than originally expected on January 5, 2012, while the new rescheduled air date for the U.S. was not until June 5, 2012 (eleven months later than the original air date of July 2011).
-However, France aired the entire season in just 8 days from December 21, 2011, to December 29, 2011, becoming the only country to air the season in 2011.
+Total Drama: Revenge of the Island aired in Canada four months later than originally expected on January 5, 2012, while the new rescheduled air date for the U.S. was not until June 5, 2012 (eleven months later than the original air date of July 2011).
 Although, they only aired the French version of the season that did not include the voices from the original voice actors (except Chris and Chef).

-On May 28, 2012, Australia also began to air the season almost as fast as France did (one episode per weekday), but this time in English.
+On May 28, 2012, Australia also began to air the season almost as fast as France did (one episode per weekday).
 Italy started to air the season on January 9, 2012, while Cartoon Network also aired the season in the Netherlands, Romania, Scandinavia and Hungary starting on March 5, 2012, Russia and Bulgaria on March 6, 2012, Poland and Africa on March 8, 2012 and Latin America on April 2, 2012.
-Originally, the season finale was set to air in the U.S. on September 11, 2012, but was instead pulled up to August 28 (two weeks from the original date) due to that date being a national memorial holiday.
-The final two episodes were then combined into a one-hour full-length season finale.
+Originally, the season finale was set to air in the U.S. on September 11, 2012, but was instead pulled up to August 28 (two weeks from the original date) due to that date being a national memorial holiday.citation needed] The final two episodes were aired together and advertised as a one-hour full-length season finale.